Kesari (2019 film)

-Kesari is a 2019 Indian Hindi-language historical war action film starring Akshay Kumar and directed by Anurag Singh.
-It follows the events leading to the Battle of Saragarhi, a battle between 21 Sikh soldiers of the 36th Sikh Regiment of the British Indian Army invade and attack 10,000 Afridi and Orakzai Pashtun tribesmen in 1897.
+Kesari is a 2019 Indian Hindi-language historical war film starring Akshay Kumar and directed by Anurag Singh.
+It follows the events leading to the Battle of Saragarhi, a battle between 21 Sikh soldiers of the 36th Sikhs Regiment of the British Indian Army and 10,000 - 12,000 Afridi and Orakzai Pashtun tribesmen in 1897.

-Initially planned as a production collaboration between Salman Khan and Johar with Kumar starring in the lead role, Kesari was announced in October 2017, with Kumar and Johar reprising their responsibilities; Khan later quit the project.
-Parineeti Chopra was cast as the wife of Kumar's character.
+Originally conceived as a joint production between Salman Khan and Karan Johar, Kesari was officially announced in October 2017 with Akshay Kumar cast as Havildar Ishar Singh, the real-life hero of the Battle of Saragarhi.
+While Khan later exited the project, Kumar and Johar remained attached in their respective roles.
+Parineeti Chopra was eventually cast as the wife of Kumar’s character.
 Principal photography for the film began in January 2018 and concluded in December.
 The soundtrack was composed by Tanishk Bagchi, Arko Pravo Mukherjee, Chirantan Bhatt, Jasbir Jassi, Gurmoh and Jasleen Royal with lyrics written by Kumaar, Manoj Muntashir, Kunwar Juneja and Bagchi.
 Produced on a budget of ₹80 crore, the film was distributed internationally by Zee Studios.

-The film was released in India during the Holi festival, on 21 March 2019.
-The film grossed over ₹207 crore worldwide.
+Kesari was released in India during the Holi festival, on 21 March 2019.
+The film was a blockbuster at box office, grossing over ₹207 crore worldwide.
+The film earned eight nominations at the 65th Filmfare Awards in 2020 including Best Actor for Kumar.